China says Vietnam efforts to rope in others on spat will fail

 Manila says the Chinese boat was seized 60 miles (96 kilometres) off Palawan island, within a 200-mile (320-kilometre) exclusive economic zone declared by the Philippines.

-(Reporting by Ben Blanchard, additional Reporting by Manuel Mogato in Manila and David Brunnstrom in Washington; Editing by Simon Cameron-Moore and Marguerita Choy)
+(Reporting by Ben Blanchard; Additional Reporting by Manuel Mogato in MANILA; Editing by Simon Cameron-Moore)